DavidCradock/X/README.md

 ** TODO **
 - Add quaternions and position to CSMEntityBase along with helper functions to move stuff etc.
-- implement more stuff into Camera
+- Implement more stuff into Camera
-- implement SceneManagers (A brute force, render everything, but sorted by shader/textures) and SceneManagerOctTree, perhaps also SceneManagerQuadTree
+- Implement SceneManagers (A brute force, render everything, but sorted by shader/textures) and SceneManagerOctTree, perhaps also SceneManagerQuadTree
-- particle systems
+- Particle systems
 - Add in neural networks, steering behaviours, pathfinding
 - Add and profile sorting of scene by materials
-- add translation/rotation/scale of base entities
+- Add translation/rotation/scale of base entities
 - Implement DraggableDock to GUI.
 - Implement DraggableItem to GUI.
 - Implement Menu to GUI.